The Ink and the Appetizer: Navigating the Culinary Maze Post-Tattoo

 1. How long should I avoid certain foods after getting a tattoo?

-Most experts suggest avoiding inflammatory foods (like dairy, processed foods, and alcohol) for at least 1-2 weeks to support proper curing or mending.
+Most experts recommend avoiding inflammatory foods (like dairy, processed foods, and alcohol) for at least 1-2 weeks to support proper healing.

 2. Can I drink coffee after getting a tattoo?